kateloschinina/CV/README.md

 After acquiring an extensive experience in M&A Investment Banking and Corporate Finance Advisory working in top tier Investment Banks I realised that I don't really want to do banking for the rest of my life, and started a long journey towards the job of my dreams.
 During this journey, while working in various extremely exiting art-related projects, I couldn't resist my growing passion to apply my strong analytical skills to coding.
 Therefore I came back to where I started (taking into account my Computer Science education).

 First sign of my destiny was when shortly after quitting my banking job, I had an irresistable desire to reread Brian Kernighan and Dennis Ritchie C Programming Language Book.
 Since then I carefully tried to cover different areas of development that are currently on the market:
- - First, I studied Graphic Design and Web Development in Open Design School (and was so into all of this, so that graduated with special honors)
+ - First, I studied Graphic Design and Web Development in Open Design School (and was so into all of this, so that graduated with special honors);
- - Then I went through enormous amount of online courses (TreeHouse: iOS dev, Swift, HTML, CSS, PhP and JavaScript; CodeAcademy; Coursera (Big Data and R)
+ - Then I went through enormous amount of online courses (TreeHouse: iOS dev, Swift, HTML, CSS, PhP and JavaScript; CodeAcademy; Coursera (Big Data and R);
  - And thereafter I approached website creation on my own, working on misc websites for my friends.

 By that time it was obvious that Web is something I am really passioned about, so that is how the idea to make it my career came to me.